 "Good morning, Mr. Ferry," said the Superintendent, pleasantly, "I wish you a happy Fourth of July."
 One!
 Two!
 Three!" said Mr. Ferry in an impressive voice, telling us off with his fore-finger.
 "All right, gentleman, you can walk in.
-Oh, good morning, General.
+Ob, good morning, General.
 I wish you a great many."
-"We keep him here to open the door."ex-
+"We keep him here to open the door,"explained Gen. Butler, "and he imagines he has the right to count as well as to open - + In all other respects he is perfectly harmless, and so we humor him a little.
+It's the only satisfaction he has in life now.

-The General led the way through a long corridor, and as he stopped to unlock a door an inmate came up and, touching his cap asked permission to say a few words in pri
+The General led the way through a long corridor, and as he stopped to unlock a door an inmate came up and, touching his cap, asked permission to say a few words in pri

-"Well, speak up, George," said Butler "Who has been sitting on you know?"
+"Well, speak up, George," said Butler.
+"Who has been sitting on you know?"

 "If you please, General," said Boutwell for it was none other than the great but unappreciated financier, "nobody has been sitting on me, sir.
-But I have solved the problem at last, and I want leave of absence to go to Washington and lay my solution before Congress.'
+But I have solved the problem at last, and I want leave of absence to go to Washington and lay my solution before Congress."

-"Solved what problem, George?" asked the General, winking at us.
+"Solved what problem, George?" asked

-"The problem of silver resumptiod, Gen-

-eral," replied Inmate Boutwell.
+the General, winking at us.
+"The problem of silver resumptiod, Geaeral," replied Inmate Boutwell.
 "It is very simple when you see it.
-Will you permit me to explain?"

-"I'll give you just a minute and a half, George," said the General looking at his

-"You see there are from a million and a quarter to a million and a half teething children in the United States- perhaps two million.
-Now every blessed one of 'em has to have a silver dollar to bite on.
-If you pass a law withdrawing this immense sum from use in the process of dentition, silver will flow into the national coffers, will find its way into the natural channels of trade, confidence will be reestablished and-
+Will you permit me to explain ?"
+"I'll give you just a minute and a half, and a quarter to a million and a half teething children in the United States- perhaps two million.
+Now every blessed one of em has to have a silver dollar to bite on.
+If you pass a law withdrawing this immense sum from use in the process of dentition, silver will flow into the national coffers, will find its way into the natural channels of trade, confidence will be reestablished andwon't wash, George.'
+"I didn't think of that point, General, said the retired financier, taken a little